Have you ever searched for an online marketing agency with experience in digital marketing for financial advisors, RIAs, and wealth managers?

 - No differentiation.
 Of course all wealth managers and financial advisors want their clients to be happy, and take good care of your money.
 This virtual commoditization makes it especially tough to stand out from the crowd of wealth management firms out there.

 - No emphasis on location.
 These companies could have been located anywhere in the world; there was no overt connection made to the community in which they reside, aside from a few which featured the Golden Gate Bridge.

 - Technical website errors.
 Most of these websites had multiple technical errors which, no matter the presentation, are preventing them from achieving authority in the eyes of Google and Bing.

 Better Digital Marketing for Financial Advisors

 The trend these days is to “buy local”, and consumers (even high-end consumers) are buying into that message more than ever before.
-Wouldn’t your best clients rather meet in person and shake the hand (well, you know, post COVID-19) of the person who’s going to be managing their precious life savings?
+Wouldn’t your best clients rather meet in person and shake the hand (well, you know, post COVID-19, if there is such a time!) of the person who’s going to be managing their precious life savings?

 Google My Business

 Your Google My Business (GMB) listing is one of your most important social properties.
 In my RIA Digital Marketing Survey, most financial advisor’s GMB profiles were often cobbled together by a machine (Google), or at the very least, sub-optimally utilized.